What to know about Friday’s hearing in the Delphi murder case

-CARROLL COUNTY, Ind. – A judge will tackle several issues during a pair of hearings Friday related to the Delphi murder case.
+CARROLL COUNTY, Ind.
+(WXIN) – A judge will tackle several issues during a pair of hearings related to the Delphi murder case on Friday.

+Family members reported them missing after they failed to arrive at a pre-arranged meeting place on Feb.
+13.

-Police didn’t make an arrest in the case for more than five years.
-The murders garnered national attention, with true crime enthusiasts trading theories online as investigators searched for the girls’ killer.
-Evidence released to the public, including a grainy photo of the suspect and a voice recording (“Down the hill”), fueled online speculation, as did a pair of composite sketches.
+Police didn’t make an arrest in the case for more than five years, giving plenty of time for true-crime enthusiasts to trade theories online as investigators searched for the girls’ killer.
+The murders garnered national attention, and evidence released to the public, including a grainy photo of the suspect and a voice recording (“Down the hill”), fueled online speculation, as did a pair of composite sketches.

 Defense attorneys and prosecutors will appear in court Friday as Judge Fran Gull, an Allen County judge assigned to the case after the original judge recused himself, considers several issues related to the case.